code4policy/modules/finalproject/01-intro.md

 For each sprint I expect teams to submit

-1. A task board (on Trello) conatining
+1. A task board (on GitHub) conatining
 	*  a list of user stories you have committed to for the sprint that have a checklist for INVEST and one or more definiions of done
 	*  cards with tasks for each user story that each have estimated values